phrp720/Alpha-Programming-Language/README.md

 The languge resembles a subset of Javascript, and runs on a virtual machine (the coding of which was the last part of the project).

-The team consisted of three members (Phillip Papadakis https://github.com/phrp720 and  Yfantis Evaggelos https://github.com/octoper) and the work was more or less equally distributed.
+The team consisted of two members (Phillip Papadakis https://github.com/phrp720 and  Yfantis Evaggelos https://github.com/octoper) and the work was more or less equally distributed.
 This repo is a public read-only copy of the original, created for showcasing examples of our work for CV purposes.

 ## How to compile and how to run it.